IBM Authorized Training is Evaporating Before Our Eyes

 IOD is Here!

-Posted by Kim May on October 23, 2009 under Baltimore Washington DB2 Users Group, DB2 Education, Information on Demand Conference, Uncategorized.
+Posted by Frank Fillmore on October 23, 2009 under Baltimore Washington DB2 Users Group, DB2 Education, Information on Demand Conference, Uncategorized.
 Tags: , , , , , .

 I am ready to leave for IOD and had some thoughts on this year’s conference based on what I’ve heard (unconfirmed, ok?)
 It’s sad to hear from so many customers that they cannot attend.
 IOD and IDUG offer DB2 users the broadest perspective on what’s happening in the world of OUR technology, and it seems the many incentives of attending – great training and lots of discussion about what new features and functionality are being planned, or have already been added (but no one knows about).
 One vendor I spoke to estimated IOD attendance will be 80% vendors and IBM’ers, and 20% customers.
 Bummer!